aganezov/fga/docs/readme.md

 Assumptions:

-* all supplied data is separated by ``\t` symbols
+* all supplied data is separated by ``\t`` symbols
-* second column in supplied data contains information regarding orthologous families names
+* second column in supplied data contains information regarding orthologous gene families names
-* forth column in supplied data contains information regarding particular genes, each gene family contains
+* forth column in supplied data contains information regarding particular genes (gene ids, coding exons), each gene family contains
-* fifth column in cupplied data contains information regarding organisms name
+* fifth column in supplied data contains information regarding organisms name

 Thus one row in supplied data read as follows:

-    gene family ... gene id ... organism name
+    ... gene family ... gene id ... organism name ...

 and this means, that organism ``organism name`` contains a gene ``gene id``, which belongs to gene family ``gene family``

-As sometimes this data, while been contained in files, contains first-row-column definition, scripts skips first row in analysis.
+As sometimes this data, while been contained in files, contains column definition in the first row, scripts skips first row in analysis.

 ## [fga_orth_filter.py][1]

-This script is designed for filtration purposes, as most of the times not all existing raw data can be suited for experiment Using this script one can apply filters to ``gene family`` and ``organism name`` columns in supplied data.
-Scripts outputs rows from supplied data as is, is they suite filtration conditions.
+This script is designed for filtration purposes, as most of the times not all existing raw data can be suited for experiment.
+Using this script one can apply filters to ``gene family`` and ``organism name`` columns in supplied data.
+Scripts outputs rows from supplied data as is, if they suite filtration conditions.

 #### Usage